PrairieLearn/PrairieLearn/docs/remoteExams.md

 ## Asynchronous, timed exams

-We do **NOT** recommend exams to be run using this configuration (asynchronous with time limit).
+We do **NOT** recommend exams to be run using this configuration (asynchronous with time limit) for high-stakes exams.
 While giving exams asynchronously will simplify exam administration and provide students with more flexibility, it comes at the expense of making it easier to cheat.
 We recommend [synchronous, timed exams](#synchronous-timed-exams).

 This configuration is good when: